Adventure Time (short film)

-"Adventure Time" is an animated short film created by Pendleton Ward, as well as the pilot to the Cartoon Network series of the same name.
-The short follows the adventures of Pen (Zack Shada), a human boy, and his best friend Jake (John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
-In this episode, Pen and Jake have to rescue Princess Bubblegum (Paige Moss) from the antagonistic Ice King (John Kassir).
+Adventure Time is an animated short film created by Pendleton Ward which first aired on Nicktoons on January 11, 2007.
+The film follows the adventures of Pen (Zack Shada), a human boy, and his best friend Jake (John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
+In the film, Pen and Jake have to rescue Princess Bubblegum (Paige Moss) from the antagonistic Ice King (John Kassir).

-"Adventure Time" first aired on Nicktoons on January 11, 2007, and later was shown in Fred Seibert's Random!
-Cartoons series showcase on December 7, 2008, subsequently leading to the creation of the animated series.
+Adventure Time was later shown in Fred Seibert's Random!
+Cartoons series showcase on December 7, 2008, subsequently leading to the creation of the animated Cartoon Network series of the same name.
 It was nominated for an Annie Award for Best Animated Short Subject.

 Plot

-The short focuses on a boy named Pen (later renamed Finn in the television series) and his best friend, a shapeshifting dog named Jake.
+The film focuses on a boy named Pen (later renamed Finn in the television series) and his best friend, a shapeshifting dog named Jake.
 One day, Lady Rainicorn, a unicorn-like creature, flies past them in tears; Pen and Jake follow her to an icy domain, where they discover that the Ice King has kidnapped Lady Rainicorn's owner, Princess Bubblegum, in the hope of marrying her.
 Declaring that it's "Adventure Time", Pen and Jake set off to the Ice King's mountain lair, fighting an "iceclops" and other large monsters in the process.
 In the Ice King's lair, Pen and the Ice King fight while Jake ignores the battle to flirt with Lady Rainicorn.
 Just when Pen seems to be gaining the upper hand, the Ice King uses his powers to freeze Pen in a block of ice.
 Pen sees himself transported back in time, and to Mars, where he has a short motivational conversation with Abraham Lincoln, who encourages Pen to believe in himself.
 Pen's mind returns to the present and he breaks out of the ice just as the Ice King flies away with Princess Bubblegum.
 Chasing after him using Jake's extendable legs, Pen rescues the princess from the Ice King's grasp.
 Jake pushes the magical crown off the Ice King's head, removing his powers.
 The Ice King then plummets off screen, vowing to exact revenge.
 Princess Bubblegum thanks Pen by giving him a kiss, to Pen's delight and embarrassment.
 As he sheepishly leads Jake away, Pen spots some nearby ninjas stealing an old man's diamonds, and the two bid farewell to Princess Bubblegum as they run off towards their next adventure.